WeGeFT: Weight-Generative Fine-Tuning for Multi-Faceted Efficient Adaptation of Large Models: Implementation Details and Hyperparameter Tuning

 \subsection{Arithmetic Reasoning}

-Following \cite{loreft}, we tune the hyperparameters by fine-tuning the LLaMA-1 model on the GSM8k dataset \cite{gsm8k} using a separate validation set constructed from the training set.
+On the Math10k, we follow \cite{loreft}, and tune the hyperparameters by fine-tuning the LLaMA-1 (7B) model on the GSM8k dataset \cite{gsm8k} using a separate validation set constructed from the training set, and use the same hyperparamters for Llama-2 (7B).
 Table \ref{tab:math-hyperparameters} shows the hyperparameters used in our experiments.
 We perform hyperparameter search using the seed 42, and report the final results by averaging over three runs with seeds 42, 43, and 44.
 We use a greedy decoding scheme during inference, with a maximum new token number of 512.
+For experiments on fine-tuning Llama 2 (7B) on MetaMathQA and evaluating on GSM8k, we use the hyperparameters from \cite{lora-ga}, and tune the learning rate on a validation split from Meta-MathQA.
+We report average scores across 3 runs with seeds 42, 43, 44.